-With the enactment of the Recovery Act, the Federal Acquisition Service (FAS) experienced an increase in business volume as other federal agencies came to the Office of Assisted Acquisition Services Client Support Centers (CSC) for acquisition support.1
+With the enactment of the Recovery Act, the Federal Acquisition Service (FAS) experienced an increase in business volume as other federal agencies came to the Office of Assisted Acquisition Services Client Support Centers (CSC) for acquisition support.

 In an effort to support the Recovery Act's commitment to accountability, the Office of Inspector General (OIG) for the General Services Administration (GSA) provides oversight of Recovery Act funds by monitoring task orders managed by the Office of Assisted Acquisition Services.
-As part of this oversight, we identified that the National Capital Region CSC awarded Task Order NP4700101050 at the end of fiscal year (FY) 2010 for \$4,969,916.
-The purpose of the task order was to establish a Project Management Office to support the information technology (IT) infrastructure task order during the consolidation of the Department of Homeland Security's (DHS) headquarters.
-The base year of the task order was funded by two-year Recovery Act funds in the amount of \$1,471,698.50 that expired at the end of FY 2010; as such, we initiated a review to ensure that the funds were obligated properly.
+As part of this oversight, we identified that the National Capital Region CSC awarded Task Order NP4700101051 at the end of fiscal year (FY) 2010 for \$6,679,433.60.
+The purpose of the task order was to obtain an Independent Verification and Validation of the products, services, and systems that will be installed for the information technology (IT) infrastructure task order during the consolidation of the Department of Homeland Security's (DHS) headquarters.
+The base year of the task order was funded by two-year Recovery Act funds in the amount of \$1,471,698.50 that expired at the end of FY 2010; as such we initiated a review to ensure that the funds were obligated properly.

-The objective of our audit was to determine if the National Capital Region CSC awarded and administered Task Order NP4700101050 in accordance with federal regulations.
+The objective of our audit was to determine if the National Capital Region CSC awarded and administered Task Order NP4700101051 in accordance with federal regulations.